sanni1244/sanni1244/README.md

 Sanni Opeyemi
 =====================================================================================================================================

-# Full-stack Developer and Data Analyst
+# Full-Stack Developer and Data Analyst

 * 🌍  I'm based in Lagos, Nigeria.
 * ✉️  You can contact me at [sanniopeyemiolayinka@gmail.com](mailto:sanniopeyemiolayinka@gmail.com)